HarryStevens/-DEPRECATED-strings/README.md

 strings.js is a Javascript library for manipulating strings.
 Javascript has many [built-in methods for manipulating strings](http://www.w3schools.com/jsref/jsref_obj_string.asp).
 The functions in this library are meant to supplement those.

-Each function can be used in two ways.
-First, a function can be used in the `strings` namespace (e.g. `strings.method("Hello world!")`); second, it can be used as a modification to the native Javascript `String` object, which allows for applying multiple functions to a single string (e.g. `"12345.15".numberDecimals(1).numberCommas()` &rarr; 12,345.2).

 ##Functions##

 <a name="numberCommas" href="#numberCommas">#</a> strings.<b>numberCommas</b>(<i>string</i>)